zachrp8/zachrp8/README.md

 - 👋 Hi, I’m @zachrp8
-- 👀 I’m interested in Backend Development.
-Frontend Web Development is also interesting to me, but I just do not know enough about it currently.
+- 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning C++, SQL, and Python.
+- 🌱 I’m currently learning CSS and Javascript
-- 💞️ I’m looking to collaborate on various projects to gain experience in the different fields and gain an idea of what I would like to do in the future.
+- 💞️ I’m looking to collaborate on various projects to gain experience in the different fields and gain an idea of what I would like to do in the future
 - 📫 You can reach me at zparkhurst11@gmail.com